Complete control of the Mac with a single button for people with impaired physical and motor skills.

 Send to iPhone

 Plan your trip on your Mac and send directions or a location to your iPhone, where they appear as a notification.
 On your iPhone, you can use voice navigation to guide you while you’re on the road.

 Maps makes getting there simple.
 Just enter a location or an address and Maps provides detailed directions and alternate routes.

 Maps uses a vector-based engine that keeps text crisp and clear.
 Panning and zooming are smooth and responsive at any resolution.

-View selected major cities from the air with photo-realistic, interactive 3D views.
-Explore each city in high resolution as you zoom, pan, tilt and rotate around it and its landmarks.
+View select major cities from the air with photo-realistic, interactive 3D views.
+Explore each city in high resolution as you zoom, pan, tilt, and rotate around it and its landmarks.

 Search for a location

 Use the search field to find locations around the world by simply typing in the city.